sonvule59/threadsCOMS_F2025/homework1/problem_description.md

 ### General Notes
 - Keep outputs exactly as shown (spacing, capitalization, punctuation).
 - Only add special formatting when asked (e.g., one decimal in Problem 2).
-- Use clear variable names and keep logic inside the provided helper functions where applicable.